opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 To hide fields from being exposed in the API response, reconfigure the [supported_json_payloads.json](https://github.com/opensearch-project/alerting/blob/main/alerting/src/main/resources/org/opensearch/alerting/settings/supported_json_payloads.json) file inside the Alerting plugin.
 The file functions as an allow list for the API fields you want to use in an alert.
 By default, all APIs and their parameters can be used for monitors and trigger conditions.

-You can modify the file so that cluster metric monitors can only be created for APIs referenced.
+You can modify the file so that cluster metric monitors can only be created for referenced APIs.
 Only fields referenced in the supported files can create trigger conditions.
-The `supported_json_payloads.json` file allows for a cluster metrics monitor to be created for the `_cluster/stats` API, and triggers conditions for the `indices.shards.total` and `indices.shards.index.shards.min` fields.
+The `supported_json_payloads.json` file allows for a cluster metrics monitor to be created for the `_cluster/stats` API and triggers conditions for the `indices.shards.total` and `indices.shards.index.shards.min` fields.

 #### Example